Careers in Dietetics

-All graduates of the Missouri State dietetics program must complete an internship at an Accreditation Council for Education in Nutrition and Dietetics (ACEND) approved program before they can take the National Registration Examination for Dietitians.
-Completing the internship and passing the examination are required to become a registered dietitian and for membership in the Academy of Nutrition and Dietetics (AND).
+All graduates of the Missouri State Didactic Program in Dietetics (DPD) must successfully complete a 1200 hour supervised practice program (commonly called an internship) at an Accreditation Council for Education in Nutrition and Dietetics (ACEND) approved program before they can take the National Registration Examination for Dietitians.
+The requirements to take this exam are set by the Commission on Dietetic Registration (CDR).
+Completing the internship and passing the examination are required to become a registered dietitian (RD).
 Visit the AND website for a list of accredited ACEND programs.

-There are many different specializations for registered dietitians.
+There are many different areas of practice for registered dietitians.
 Dietitians are needed in any capacity that involves planning and educating others about the importance of incorporating a healthy diet into our everyday lives.
-Specialty areas include the following:
+Practice areas include the following:

-Students who choose to not complete an ACEND accredited internship are eligible to sit for the Dietetic Technician, Registered (DTR) exam and the Certified Dietary Manager (CDM) exam.
+Students who choose to not complete an ACEND accredited internship after graduation are eligible to sit for the Dietetic Technician, Registered (DTR) exam and the Certified Dietary Manager (CDM) exam.
 While most positions in health and wellness do require an RD, there are careers that do not required you to be a registered dietitian.
 Our strong science coursework enables graduates to obtain jobs in various fields including but not limited to a nutritionist with WIC (Women, Infants and Children), public health, pharmaceuticals, health education and food safety.
-Many careers are not specific to nutrition but may incorporate some aspects of your education.
+Graduate work is also an excellent option for many of our graduates.